Skues/Skues/README.md

 Full Stack Developer with a strong interest in backend development.
 Experience with Python, Go, Javascript, Typescript, React, C# and more.

-- Currently learning about interpreters and coding one inside Go.
+- Learning about interpreters and coding one using Go.
 - Check out my repos to see ongoing projects.
 - Currently a novice at Vim.
 <!--